 My name is Michelle Rambharose, and I’m a multidisciplinary artist based in Toronto.
 I’m originally from Scarborough, Canada, and am of Guyanese descent (Indo-Caribbean & Arawak).
 I work as an actor in video game, film, TV, theatre, as a director in theatre, and as a facilitator in community arts spaces.

 As an artist, I’ve explored many different roles as a creator and performer.
-Having started performing in theatre as a teenager, and continuing by studying theatre performance at Concordia University, in Montréal, Canada, and across Europe through exchange programming, my ongoing love for contemporary live performance was sparked early on by artists ranging from Miet Warlop, Romeo Castellucci, Marina Abramovic (who hugged me without a word at her 2014 exhibit in London).
-I continued to work and live in Montréal for years, creating and performing in theatre.
-Between working as an actor in theatre, I also co-wrote, produced, and directed original theatre pieces — mostly exploring themes of the performance of gender and sexuality and political upheaval.
-I also regularly taught theatre performance to teens with Geordie Theatre School.
+Having performed in theatre as a teenager, and studying theatre performance at Concordia University, in Montréal, Canada, and across Europe through exchange programming — my ongoing love for contemporary live performance was sparked early on by artists ranging from Miet Warlop, Romeo Castellucci, Marina Abramovic.

-My work as a director investigates highly collaborative processes, distinctly physical performances, and often explores feminist and queer theory.
-For the creation and facilitation of performance, I draw on traditions of ensemble, various physical theatre practices (mask, clown, viewpoints, and laban techniques), and my training in various styles of dance (hip-hop, vogue, heels, afro-beat).
+My work as a director investigates distinctly physical performances, highly collaborative processes, and often explores feminist and queer theory.
+For the creation and facilitation of performance, I draw on various physical theatre practices (mask, clown, viewpoints, and laban techniques), traditions of ensemble, and my training in various styles of dance (hip-hop, vogue, heels, afro-beat).

 The past year I’ve been learning filmmaking theory and analogue techniques at the Liaison of Independent Filmmaking of Toronto and studying to become a Registered Massage Therapist — deepening my passion for the human body and bridging it with my interest in healing modalities.